phyzhenli/AM/README.md

 # Adaptable Approximate Multiplier Design Driven by Input Distribution and Polarity

+This project contains the code of an optimization method to generate approximate multipliers for the target application, generated multipliers, Verilog implementations of three DNN accelerators, and a toolbox named ApproxFlow to evaluate the DNN accuracy with the approximate multiplier.

-## Software
+## software

-Our optimization method minimizes the average error of an approximate multiplier according to the probability distributions of operands extracted from the target application with consideration of input polarity, achieving low hardware cost and negligible application-level performance loss.
+Our optimization method minimizes the average error of an approximate multiplier according to the probability distributions of operands extracted from the target application with consideration of input polarity.
+We use AND, OR, XOR, and shift operations to compress partial products in Braun Multiplier (or Baugh-Wooley multiplier) to generate unsigned multipliers (or signed multipliers).

-The code of our optimization method based on input distribution and polarity.
+The code of our optimization method are divided into  xxxxx parts:

-## Multipliers
+## multipliers

 The Verilog models of reproduced multipliers and generated multipliers are provided.